 It’s probably come to your attention, by now, that I write about themes that matter a great deal to me.
 Above, I discussed two existential threats to our civilization: our vulnerable infrastructure and sustainability.
 A theme, perhaps, even more pertinent to the fate of the human species is our relationship with ourselves.
 At its core, Patriarch Run is a coming-of-age story.
 It’s about two types of fathers, one who sacrifices himself for his son and one who sacrifices his son for his mission.
 Rachel teaches us that we need to learn to love ourselves if we’re going to have anything to offer any one else.
 In that sense, the story is about making choices, about the type of father, the type of mother we aspire to be.

 - I wrote a reflection on these themes here.

 Below are the interviews I conducted with Jack before he died and with Rachel and Billy.
-Below that, are the questions from the discussion guide found at the back of Patriarch Run.

 Interview with Jack Erikson